creachadair/chirp/spec.md

 A request **succeeds** if its request ID is not a duplicate, the method ID is known by the callee, and the callee's method handler completes without error.
 On a successful request, the response data are the uninterpreted result returned from the method handler.

 A **service error** occurs when a method handler fails to complete normally (for example, as a result of a panic or exception), or otherwise reports an error without producing a result.
-In this case, the implementation MUST set the response code to 4 (Service error) and the response data to an [Error](#error-data).
+In this case, the implementation MUST set the result code to 4 (Service error) and the response data to an [Error](#error-data).

 ### Error Data